• Overview

 Documentary exploring the integrated and critical national defense roles of the U.S. Navy, American Merchant Marine, and the nation's shipbuilding industry.

-Aired nationally, exhibited in several strategic public-policy events and hearings, and ultimately instrumental to its presenting sponsor, Bath Iron Works, securing new contracts valued at several billion dollars, including construction of the USS Arleigh Burke — lead ship of the DDG-51 class guided missile destroyers.
-Since then, BIW has delivered dozens of these destroyers, each built at a cost of more than $1B.
+Utilized in several strategic public-policy events and Congressional hearings, aired nationally, and instrumental ultimately to its presenting sponsor, Bath Iron Works, securing new contracts valued at several billion dollars, including construction of the USS Arleigh Burke — lead ship of the DDG-51 class guided missile destroyers.
+Since then, BIW has delivered dozens of these ships, each built at a cost of more than $1B.

-Filmed aboard warships of the U.S. Navy's Atlantic Fleet, in offices and hearing rooms of the U.S. Senate, and at 22 other locations along the Eastern seaboard from Maine to Mayport, Florida.
+Filmed prior to the fall of the Berlin Wall aboard warships of the U.S. Navy's Atlantic Fleet and a U.S.-flag bulk carrier; in offices of a variety of policy research organizations and hearing rooms of the U.S. Senate; and at 20+ locations along the Eastern seaboard from Maine to Naval Station Mayport (Florida).

 Features former Chiefs of Naval Operations, Admirals James Holloway III and Thomas Hayward; senators and cabinet members William Cohen and the late John Tower and John Glenn; American Enterprise Institute and Brookings Institution scholar and faculty member, Sidney L. Jones; and former Under Secretary of the Navy and eventual CIA Director, R. James Woolsey.
 Actor Robert Lansing is host.
 Interviews conducted by the film’s director, Dugan Rosalini.